HumeAI/hume-python-sdk/README.md

 - [Platform Documentation](https://help.hume.ai/basics/about-hume-ai)
 - [API Reference](https://docs.hume.ai)

+## Citation

+To cite Hume's models, datasets, APIs, or SDKs in your work please see [CITATIONS.md](CITATIONS.md).

 ## Support

 If you've found a bug with this SDK please [open an issue](https://github.com/HumeAI/hume-python-sdk/issues/new)!